amctagg1/mini-project/README.md

 - Links and buttons need clarification regarding the desired UI in focus / hover / active states.
 - Table rows `<tr>` do not support the border-radius property.
 This aspect of the design would likely require major re-work to the markup structure of the table.
 (Perhaps using generic `<div>` structure instead of a `<table>`.)
 For now, I left the border-radius out of the site.

+### Responsive

+The site is responsive for tablet and phone sizes.
+- The header wraps its text and grows in height to avoid an overflow.
+- The site navigation stacks at mobile sizes.
+- The search bar and search button become full-with at mobile sizes.
+- Table cells truncate long text with an ellipsis.
+- On mobile, secondary table cells are hidden.

 ### Accessibility

 Many adjustments to the markup were made to ensure that the site is accessible.
 - The table rows were not keyboard accessible.
 Now each row can be focused with TAb and its link visited with Enter.
 - The table was missing required header names for screen readers.
 Now there are are column names that are hidden from view.
 - The pagination links were not keyboard accessible.
 Now each row can be focused with TAb and its link visited with Enter.
+- HTML landmarks wrap all site content (`<header>`, `<main>`, `<section>`, `<nav>`, etc.).
+- Aria labels name relevant landmarks for users of screen readers.

 ### Challenges